min69u/Reforestation/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## What do you call an Argentinian with a rubber toe?
+Roberto